opendr-eu/opendr/src/opendr/control/gym_tools/eager/README.md

 # OpenDR EAGER

 This folder contains the Engine Agnostic Gym Environment for Robotics (EAGER) toolkit.
 This toolkit allows users to create Gym environments that can be used with both real and simulated robots.

 ## Install

 If you have not done this yet, first install the OpenDR toolkit dependencies.
-The following command creates a virtual environment, so if you are working from another virtual environment, you probably first want to deactivate your current virtual environment.
-Go to the root of the OpenDR toolkit and run
+Go to the root of the OpenDR toolkit and run:
 ```
 source bin/setup.bash
 ```